Skip to main content

 TL;DR: An account's HybridCustody.Manager is the entry point for all of a user's associated accounts.

-The basic idea in the (currently proposed) standard is relatively simple.
+The basic idea in the Hybrid Custody model is relatively simple.
 A parent account is one that has received delegated (albeit restricted) access on another account.
 The account which has delegated authority over itself to the parent account is the child account.

-We've leveraged this feature in a (proposed) standard so that apps can implement a hybrid custody model whereby the app creates an account it controls, then later delegates access on that account to the user once they've authenticated with their wallet.
+This feature has been leveraged in an ecosystem standard so that apps can implement a hybrid custody model whereby the app creates an account it controls, then later delegates access on that account to the user once they've authenticated with their wallet.

 All related constructs are used together in the HybridCustody contract to define the standard.